A visit to a U-Pick apple farm is the perfect way to welcome the fall season

 Hurds Family Farm

-The list of activities for kids is long (check it out here) but includes a giant slide, pony rides, petting zoo, cow train, bounce house, obstacle course, duck racing, hayrides to the orchard and more.
-You can buy tickets in tiers with prices ranging from $14 to $29 online.
-Hurds is a dog-friendly farm, but you must keep your pet on leash.
+The list of activities for kids is long and includes a giant slide, pony rides, petting zoo, cow train, bounce house, giant koi fish feeding, obstacle course, duck racing, mini-zipline, hayrides to the orchard, and even more.
+Hurds often hosts live music (bluegrass, jazz, etc.) on the farm.
+This is also a dog-friendly farm, but you must keep your pet on a leash.

 2187 Route 32